ordinals/ord/docs/src/guides/api.md

  </summary>

 ### Description
-List all assets of an address
+List all assets of an address.
+Requires index with `--index-addresses` flag.

 ### Example
 ```bash